Summary Plan Description

 Covered Expenses.
 “Covered Expenses” means the Reasonable and Customary Charges for necessary care and treatment of a Covered Person.
 Such charges must be incurred (a) by a Covered person while that person has dental coverage under this Plan and (b) for the Type I and Type II procedures shown on the List of Dental Procedures in the Plan Document.
 Such Covered Expenses must not exceed the amount allowed in accordance with the Alternative Procedures provision.
 Covered Expenses will include only expenses for procedures performed by a licensed dentist or a dental hygienist (for cleaning) or a dental student working under the direct supervision of a licensed dentist.

 Preestimate of Benefits.A Preestimate of benefits is recommended – but not required -if your proposed dental work is to cost $300 or more.
-Just ask your dentist to submit a preestimate to Employer Plan Services, the claims administrator of the Plan, whose address and telephone information is on the first page of this brochure A preestimate is not a guarantee of payment.
+Just ask your dentist to submit a preestimate to the administrator, the claims administrator of the Plan, whose address and telephone information is on the first page of this brochure A preestimate is not a guarantee of payment.
 However, when benefits are payable, a preestimate will give you a better idea of how much of the dentist’s charges are likely to be paid by the Plan before the work is done.
 This way you can work out the necessary financial arrangements or postpone some work to a later date if possible.
-When Employer Plan Services receives your preestimate request, they will estimate your expected benefits and notify you and your dentist.
+When the administrator receives your preestimate request, they will estimate your expected benefits and notify you and your dentist.

 DENTAL EXCLUSIONS AND LIMITATIONS